eloritzkovitz/atlaset/docs/developers.md

 2. **Data Sources**

-Atlaset loads map, country, and currency data from JSON files in [public/data](../public/data/).
+Atlaset loads map, country and currency data from JSON files in [public/data](../public/data/).
 You can customize these sources or swap datasets by editing the .env file.

 See [Data Sources](/docs/data-sources.md) for details on file formats and environment variables.